codatio/codat-docs/docs/bank-feeds-api/overview.md

   </li>
 </ul>

-## Which integrations support Bank Feed API?
+## Which integrations support Bank Feeds API?

-To leverage the functionality of Bank Feed API, first choose an integration to a supported accounting platform.
+To leverage the functionality of Bank Feeds API, first choose an integration to a supported accounting platform.

 - [QuickBooks Online Bank Feeds](/bank-feed-api/qbo-bank-feeds/) (US and Canada only)
 - [Sage Bank Feeds](/bank-feed-api/sage-bank-feeds)